Armed bank robbers storm another Brazilian town, battle police in streets

 RIO DE JANEIRO, Dec 2 (Reuters) - More than 20 armed robbers stormed a bank in a small Brazilian town on Wednesday, taking hostages, exchanging gunfire with police in the streets and killing one person before fleeing in a convoy of vehicles.

-The attack, in the early hours of the morning in the northern river port of Cametá, was the second such heist in as many days in Brazil, marking an escalation in the scale, organization and aggression of bank robberies.
+The attack, in the early hours of the morning in the northern riverside city of Cametá, was the second such heist in as many days in Brazil, marking an escalation in the scale, organization and aggression of bank robberies.

-The attack on Wednesday saw the group of men, armed with high-caliber weapons, storm a Banco do Brasil bank, the Para state security ministry said.
+The attack on Wednesday saw the group of men, armed with high-caliber weapons, storm a branch of Banco do Brasil SA BBAS3.SA, the Para state security ministry said.

 Images on social media showed a firefight in the streets of the town.
 The robbers killed one hostage during the heist, the ministry added, while another local resident was shot in the leg and is in a stable condition in hospital.